 - No Win No Fee Pre-Existing Condition Compensation

-- Why Should You Make Your Compensation Claim With Legal Expert?
+- Why Should You Make Your Compensation Claim With Accident Claims UK?

-- Get In Touch With Legal Expert Today
+- Get In Touch With Accident Claims UK Today To Make A Pre-Existing Injury Claim

 A Guide To Your Rights To Claim Compensation With A Pre-Existing Condition

 This is a guide to making a personal injury claim for an existing injury that has been made worse due to the actions of a third party.
-For example, if you already have a sprained ankle, and you slip on a wet floor in a fast food restaurant, causing the sprain to become worse, then a personal injury lawyer should be able to claim compensation on your behalf.
+For example, if you already have a sprained ankle, and you slip on a wet floor in a fast food restaurant, causing the sprain to become worse, then a personal injury lawyer should be able to claim compensation on your behalf for this type of injury.

 This guide contains all of the information you need to learn about the claims process that your legal team will follow when making your claim.
 It covers both accidents at work and accidents that happen in publicly accessible places.
-You will find below, information such as:
+We answer questions such as ‘Can I claim if I have a pre-existing injury?’ and you will find below information such as:

 - An examination of a victim’s legal rights with regard to making a compensation claim for an existing injury that has been exacerbated due to the actions of a third party.